top of page

 According to the Cherokee, the first people were a brother and a sister.

-The brother slapped the sister with a fish and told her to have kids.
+The brother hit the sister with a fish and told her to have kids.

 And so, the sister gave birth once a week.